-After being considered for decades as a waste-product of metabolism lactate has been shown to be able to support synaptic activity (1, 24) and is nowadays recognized as a prominent energy substrate in the central nervous system (25).
-Lactate is produced under physiological conditions (26, 27) and it is suggested to play an important role in the metabolic support of long axons (6, 28) as well as in long-term memory formation (29).
-Lack of adequate lactate supply has also been implicated in some neurodegenerative diseases such as amyotrophic lateral sclerosis (30).
-Moreover, exogenous lactate supplementation seems beneficial after traumatic brain injury (31-33).
-In ischemic conditions, our group and others have demonstrated neuroprotection following L-lactate administration at reperfusion after tMCAO (11, 12, 34).
-Similarly, brain lactate was found to be essential to improve post ischemic outcome after cardiac arrest (35).
-Lactate can be transported from one cell type to another by monocarboxylate transporters that are selectively expressed in different cell types and which can transport monocarboxylates with different affinities [for a comprehensive review please refer to (36)].
-More recently, lactate has been described to act as a signaling molecule in the central nervous system, either through the HCA1 receptor (8, 9) or through an unknown receptor yet to be specified (37).
+After being considered for decades as a waste-product of metabolism lactate has been shown to be able to support synaptic activity^{1,23} and is nowadays recognized as a prominent energy substrate in the central nervous system.24 Lactate is produced under physiological conditions^{25,26} and it is suggested to play an important role in the metabolic support of long axons^{6,27} as well as in long-term memory formation.28 Lack of adequate lactate supply has also been implicated in some neurodegenerative diseases such as amyotrophic lateral sclerosis.29 Moreover, exogenous lactate supplementation seems beneficial after traumatic brain injury.30-32 In ischemic conditions, our group and others have demonstrated neuroprotection following L-lactate administration at reperfusion after tMCAO.^{11,12,33} Similarly, brain lactate was found to be essential to improve post ischemic outcome after cardiac arrest.34 Lactate can be transported from one cell type to another by monocarboxylate transporters that are selectively expressed in different cell types and which can transport monocarboxylates with different affinities 35.
+More recently, lactate has been described to act as a signaling molecule in the central nervous system, either through the HCA1 receptor^{8,9} or through an unknown receptor yet to be specified.36

-Our initial characterization of the distribution of the HCA1 receptor in three brain regions affected following tMCAO confirmed a prominent neuronal expression in the central nervous system (8, 9).
-Interestingly, our data also suggested that the cerebral expression of HCA1 can be modulated under certain conditions.
+Our initial characterization of the distribution of the HCA1 receptor in three brain regions affected following tMCAO confirmed a prominent neuronal expression in the central nervous system.^{8,9} Interestingly, our data also suggested that the cerebral expression of HCA1 can be modulated under certain conditions.
 Lactate itself seems to be a signal for the induction of its own receptor.
 However, whether lactate accumulation following ischemia is responsible for the enhancement of the HCA1 receptor observed after 24 hours of reperfusion remains to be directly demonstrated.
 Nonetheless our results provide the first evidence that activation of HCA1 receptors alone is sufficient to provide neuroprotection, at least in an in vitro ischemic model.
-Our demonstration that neuroprotection was also achieved with D-Lactate confirms this observation in that D-lactate was shown to exhibit at least partial agonist activity on HCA1/GPR81 receptor (19, 38) and that D-lactate was considered as a non-metabolizable lactate enantiomer and often used as a negative control to demonstrate the necessity of L-lactate use as an alternative energy substrate.
+Our demonstration that neuroprotection was also achieved with D-Lactate confirms this observation in that D-lactate was shown to exhibit at least partial agonist activity on HCA1/GPR81 receptor 18,37 and that D-lactate was considered as a non-metabolizable lactate enantiomer and often used as a negative control to demonstrate the necessity of L-lactate use as an alternative energy substrate.
 However unexpectedly, we found that D-lactate is extracted by the rodent brain and oxidized.
-In fact, one third of D-lactate was metabolized to CO2 which is only marginally less than the previously reported fraction of CO_2 produced from L-lactate [42 ± 8 % CO_2 after 40 minutes; (1)].
+In fact, one third of D-lactate was metabolized to CO2 which is only marginally less than the previously reported fraction of CO2 produced from L-lactate [42 ± 8 % CO2 after 40 minutes1].
 This observation suggests that the rodent brain might possess a D-Lactate dehydrogenase activity.
-In accordance, the isolation of human and mouse transcripts encoding a homolog of the yeast D-lactate dehydrogenase was reported and its expression was found in various tissues, including the brain (39).
-However, it remains to be determined whether the presence of a cerebral D-Lactate dehydrogenase enzyme is sufficient to explain our results or if the activity is carried out by another a priori unrelated enzyme.
+In accordance, the isolation of human and mouse transcripts encoding a homolog of the yeast Dlactate dehydrogenase was reported and its expression was found in various tissues, including the brain.38 However, it remains to be determined whether the presence of a cerebral D-Lactate dehydrogenase enzyme is sufficient to explain our results or if the activity is carried out by another a priori unrelated enzyme.